 Some elements of the proposed program could also potentially increase impervious surfaces such as public access elements, Visitor Centers, and parking areas.
 However, as noted above, shallow groundwater beneath the study area is brackish and not a source of public water supply.
 In addition, the proposed program would largely remain pervious with restoration and provide large areas of groundwater recharge.
+Other than the public access elements, Visitor Center, and parking area, the restoration would not increase or decrease recharge to the groundwater basin because no substantial areas of pervious surface are being added or removed.
 Therefore, the proposed program would not interfere with groundwater recharge such that it would interfere with sustainable management of the basin.